 And I promise you that you will see that video that made me $16,000 (and others) as examples of the potential you can accomplish with affiliate marketing on YouTube.

-- 1 First, there are 5 very important things about this guide you need to know:
+- 1 There’s 5 important things about this YouTube affiliate marketing guide:

-- 2 How to do affiliate marketing on YouTube: The summary of the strategy.
+- 2 How to do affiliate marketing on YouTube: The summary of the strategy I use.

 - 3 How to do affiliate marketing with YouTube, this video explains the process: